mirage22/robo4j-snapshot-example/README.md

 ## Robo4J-snapshot-example
-Robo4J Snapshot example shows how to use publicly available SNAPSHOT by using gradle.
+Robo4J Snapshot example shows how to use available SNAPSHOT Robo4J binaries by using gradle build system.
-Repository currently contains simple example that initiates, and after pressing the random Key, shutdowns the Robo4J System.
-Sample example is configured by using Robo4J XML descriptor
+Repository contains simple example that initiates and shutdowns the Robo4J System with one RoboUnit.
+The example is configured by using Robo4J XML descriptor.

 ### Let's start with example